import packages

 # Computes the outputs / predictions

-return self.a + self.b * x
+return self.a + self.b * xclass ManualLinearRegression(nn.Module)- this statement declares a class

-• this statement declares a class ManualLinearRegression which inherits from the base class nn.Module.
+- this statement declares a class

 Indented beneath the class statement are the methods of this class: __init__ and forward:

-• super().__init__() is a call to the __init__ of nn.Module.
-For torch models, we will always be making this super() call as it is necessary for the model to be properly interpreted by torch.
+__init__, we have attached the parametersaandbas attributes super().__init__()is a call to the__init__ofnn.Module.
+For torch models, we will always be making thissuper()call as it is necessary for the model to be properly interpreted by torch.

-• forward is called when the neural network is run on input data.
+forwardis called when the neural network is run on input data.

 # Now we can create a model